766F6964/ConsoleTable/README.md

 ConsoleTable is a library that allows you to organize your data in a table based structure.

 ## Overview
-It can be very frustrating to display data in a console with proper alignement.
+Sometimes, it can be very frustrating to display data in a console with proper alignment.
 To make this easier, ConsoleTable was created.
-It is a customizable text based table structure which is really convinient to use.
+It is a customizable text based table structure which is really convenient to use.
 It allows you to organize your data in a table structure where you can easily add, update and delete rows.
-Furthermore it comes with sorting functionality as well as different layouts the user can choose from.
+Furthermore, it comes with sorting functionality as well as different layouts the user can choose from.
+This is an example how the table can look like:
 ```
 +---------------+-------------+-----------------+-----------------+---------------------+
 |  Country      |  Capital    |  Population     |  Area           |  Currency           |